Is-Nerens/Nodus/README.md

 ---

 ## DOM functions (in C)
+Functions pertaining to qeurying, creating, destroying and manipulation nodes (Node*).
 | Function | Return | Args | Description |
 | ---- | ---- | ---- | ---- |
 | `NU_Get_Node_By_Id` | Node* | (char* id) | Returns a Node* with the associated ID.
 If the node does not exist the function will return NULL |